Japan confirms meeting of PM Abe with South Korea president

 TOKYO Japan and South Korea said on Friday that Japanese Prime Minister Shinzo Abe will meet South Korean President Park Geun-hye for the first time in a trilateral meeting with the United States next week.

-In move to thaw ties with another neighbor, Japan said it had agreed to hold formal talks with North Korea for the first time in more than a year to discuss Pyongyang's nuclear and missile programs, the fate of Japanese citizens abducted decades ago and other bilateral issues.
+In move to thaw ties with another neighbour, Japan said it had agreed to hold formal talks with North Korea for the first time in more than a year to discuss Pyongyang's nuclear and missile programmes, the fate of Japanese citizens abducted decades ago and other bilateral issues.

-Abe, Park and U.S. President Barack Obama would discuss nuclear non-proliferation and missile programs, the Japanese and Korean foreign ministries said, in talks on either March 24 or 25.
+Abe, Park and U.S. President Barack Obama would discuss nuclear non-proliferation and missile programmes, the Japanese and Korean foreign ministries said, in talks on either March 24 or 25.

 News reports suggested they were likely to sidestep the issue of wartime history.
 Both China and Korea suffered under Japanese rule, with parts of China occupied in the 1930s and Korea colonized from 1910 to 1945.